pkhosra2/Handwritten-Image-Recognition-Using-Tensorflow/README.md

 Tensorflow is an open source-library for data flow programming, developed by Google.
 A ‘tensor’ is a data structure similar to that of an array or list.
 In other words, we can say that it’s the flow of multidimensional matrices.
 These array will be initialized and manipulated as they are passed along to the Tensorflow graph, the main form of expressing computation.

-The paramters of Tensorflow typically consists of the following parts:
+The parameters of Tensorflow typically consists of the following parts:

 - Placeholder variables used for inputting data into the graph
 - Variables that are going to be optimized so as to make the convolutional network perform better